-What opportunities does a thinking, sensitive person have if he is forced to work away from his homeland, worrying about the fate of the world?
-How do we relate to the barbaric, faceless crowd that threatens to sweep away the bars that protect and separate us from it?
-Can someone who thought they were unworthy of redemption all their life become an immaculate saint?
+Can a person become an immaculate saint if they thought they were unworthy of redemption all their life?
 These are just some of the questions that these three one-act dance productions by the Kossuth Prize-winning director and choreographer Tamás Juronics seek to answer.

 Presented by: Müpa Budapest

 We wish to inform you that in the event that Müpa Budapest's underground garage and outdoor car park are operating at full capacity, it is advisable to plan for increased waiting times when you arrive.
 In order to avoid this, we recommend that you depart for our events in time, so that you you can find the ideal parking spot quickly and smoothly and arrive for our performance in comfort.
 The Müpa Budapest underground garage gates will be operated by an automatic number plate recognition system.
 Parking is free of charge for visitors with tickets to any of our paid performances on that given day.
 The detailed parking policy of Müpa Budapest is available here.

 Safe ticket purchase

 Dear Visitors, please note that only tickets purchased from the Müpa website and official ticket offices are guaranteed to be valid.
 To avoid possible inconvenience, we suggest buying tickets to our performances and concerts via the mupa.hu website, the Interticket national network (jegy.hu) or at our official ticket offices.